For the month of August, I am going to try out the 1 Paycheck Challenge to save money.

 Since there are 5 weeks in August, $270 for food for the whole month means $54/week, or $8.70/day.
 This is going to be pretty challenging, especially in New York City!
 (Halal cart all day every day????)

-While I know for certain that I will have a lot of medical expenses coming up in the next few months, I am hoping that my $400/mo contribution into HSA (with $40 match from my employer a month) would be enough to cover it.
-If not, I might be in a bit more of a budget pinch than I anticipate.
+While I know for certain that I will have a lot of medical expenses coming up in the next few months, I am hoping that my $400/mo contribution into HSA is enough to cover it.
+If not, I might be in a bit more of a budget pinch than I anticipated.
 The first $440 of my medical bills for the next month is already taken into account with my HSA contribution.
 If it goes over that, I’m going to have to re-evaluate.

 One thing I don’t have to worry about, being a New Yorker, is my transit.
 I have an unlimited metro card that is automatically funded pre-tax through my paycheck, so the $121/month I spend for the card is already taken out and put into the card without having to lift a finger.
 This is part of my benefits, so it was already taken care of in the first step.
 This makes budgeting transportation a lot easier for me than having to take into account Car Insurance, Gas, and potential maintenance fees.